-Of course, the reason critics argue the prospects for success are too low is that if you can’t even get gun control to pass in Congress, just how in the hell are you going to pass a constitutional amendment?
+Of course, the reason critics argue the prospects for success are too low is that if you can’t get gun control to pass in Congress, how in the hell are you going to pass a constitutional amendment?

 Further, they don’t understand how those people are distributed.

 So, in a world where Congress is fairly evenly split between both parties–no one has more than a slim majority in their respective chambers of Congress–it’s virtually impossible to get the two-thirds majority in both chambers to advance an amendment, but let’s say that it happened.
-That’s when that population distribution thing becomes an issue for anti-gunners.
+That’s when the population distribution becomes an issue for anti-gunners.

 Ratifying an amendment requires three-quarters of the states to vote in favor of ratifying it.
-That means that while California, New York, and New Jersey will be thrilled to vote for such a measure, it’ll need 35 other states to vote in favor of ratification in order to become an Amendment.
+That means that while California, New York, and New Jersey will be thrilled to vote for such a measure, it’ll need 35 other states to vote in favor of ratification to become an Amendment.

 This is where the anti-gunners delusion comes into play.